juttle/juttle-elastic-adapter/README.md

 ## Configuration

-The information in the Juttle repository documentation under the `configuration` and `Configuring backends` will help setup a general Juttle Config.
+The information in the Juttle repository documentation under `configuration` and `Configuring backends` will help setup a general Juttle Config.

 Configuration for the Elastic backend looks like this:
 ```